madwire-media/sails-generate-forestay/README.md

 ## Why?

-*Data First.* Sometimes building great user interfaces requires a full understanding of how data is structured and how user interact with that system.
-Forestay is a way for you to quickly build data models with a sensible, basic user interface.
+*Data First.* Sometimes building great user interfaces requires a full understanding of how data are structured and how users interact with them.
+Forestay is a way to quickly build data models with a sensible, basic user interface.

 ## Installation